FREE SHIPPING ON U.S. ORDERS $100+

 - What are you wearing today?

-A white Tahari cotton dress, Diesel sneakers and my NOTTEVERA Effie snakeskin bucket bag.
+A white Tahari cotton dress, Diesel sneakers and my NOTTEVERA Effie snakeskin bucket bag! (sold out!).

 - What is your favorite pastime when you're not Dj-ing?